-For a complete list of business taxes by state, check out our guide.
+Check out our guide for a complete list of business taxes by state.

 If you hire employees for your business, you will have to register for your State's employment taxes.
 These taxes can include things like paying for workers’ compensation and withholding income taxes on behalf of your employees.

-FICA taxes include two types of taxes that are paid by all employers and employees: Social Security tax and Medicare tax.
+Taxes that are part of the Federal Insurance Contributions Act (FICA) include two types of taxes that are paid by all employers and employees: Social Security tax and Medicare tax.
 Employers are required to match their employees' FICA tax obligations.
 The result is that an employer and employee each pay one half of the total FICA tax rate.
-In addition to FICA taxes, employers are also required to pay unemployment taxes.

 Benefits of Good Accounting

 By making sure every possible deduction is monitored and recorded, good accounting can provide some considerable advantages: